thma/lambda-ski/part2.md

 transLink _globals l@(Lam _ _)  = error $ "lambdas should be abstracted already " ++ show l
 ```

-In this case the `CExpr` type becomes even simpler, as no intermediate constructor are required for applications and combinators:
+In this case the `CExpr` type becomes even simpler, as no intermediate constructors are required for applications and combinators:

 ```haskell
 -- | a compiled expression